coo990/coo990/README.md

 - Proficient in Salesforce, I constantly used my attention to detail and written skills when emailing prospects and used LinkedIn to generate leads and outreach, which was integral to my success.
 I also created an interactive Excel table to assist in tracking my distribution of meetings created with Account Managers.

-- Won 'Top Global SDR Q3 2019' with creating over $750,000 in sales pipeline due to my dedication to achieve and surpass my targets.
+- Won 'Top Global SDR Q3 2019' by creating over $750,000 in sales pipeline due to my dedication to achieve and surpass my targets.
 My tenacity led to producing the most amount of meetings and driving new business opportunities.

 **Eccella/NGDATA** (February 2017 to July 2018)
 *Inside Sales Representative*